hiredman/roundabout/README.md

 example where an unbounded LinkedBlockingQueue stands in for such a medium.
 The test example passes feedback via a shared core.async channel, but it doesn't have to.

+Ultimately what `sender` and `receiver` do is limit the number of messages inflight between the input of sender and the output of receiver to window-size.

 ## Further reading